 Savanna prides itself on attention to detail, and exceptional levels of personal service.
 With only 18 guests, the staff have the time and dedication to attend to your every need.
 In addition, the excellent food and world class Big 5 game viewing with knowledgeable and enthusiastic rangers, will make your stay here totally memorable.

 Savanna has 4 luxury tented suites and 3 spacious executive tented suites.
 Rustic reed blinds, coir carpets, a draped canvas ceiling and built in lounge area all combine to create the most luxurious tents in Africa.
-Each suite has air-conditioning and a fan, a fully-stocked mini bar, a spacious en-suite bathroom with outdoor and indoor showers, and a private veranda which is ideal for relaxing and absorbing the sounds of the African bush.
-The executive suites have their own lounge area and a private plunge pool.
+Each suite has air-conditioning and a fan, a fully-stocked mini bar, a spacious en-suite bathroom with outdoor and indoor showers, and a private veranda and plunge pool.

 There is also the exclusive 2 bedroomed Savanna Suite, ideal for families or friends travelling together, which also includes a private Land Rover and private dining options.

-Individual Suites: All meals, 2 game drives per day, walking safaris, all drinks (excluding selected wines and imported beverages) and a laundry service are included.
+Individual Suites: All meals; the Guest Conservation Contribution; twice-daily shared game drives; walking safaris; all drinks (excluding selected wines and imported beverages); and a laundry service are included.

-Savanna Suite: 2 game drives per day in a private Land Rover, private dining with waiter in attendance, all drinks and laundry are included.
+Savanna Suite: Twice-daily game drives in a private Land Rover; the Guest Conservation Contribution; private dining with waiter in attendance; all drinks; and a laundry service are included.

-Children aged 8 years and older are welcome at the main lodge.
+Children aged 8 years and older are welcome.
 Rates available on request.
 Children of any age are welcome with their families when booking the Savanna Suite.
 Only children 16 years and older are allowed to go on bushwalks.